In This Article

 Alcohol blackouts happen when a person consumes large amounts of alcohol and blood alcohol concentration (BAC) reaches at least 0.16 percent.
-This is nearly twice the legal driving limit.
-A person's cognitive abilities like impulse control, attention, decision-making, and judgment are severely impaired.
-It makes sense, then, that people who suffer from alcohol addiction may black out more often.
+This is almost twice the legal driving limit, severely impairing impulse control, attention span, and judgment.

 People may also experience blackouts at a much lower blood alcohol level.
-This is especially true for people who take sleep or anti-anxiety medications while drinking.
+This is especially true for those who take sleep or anti-anxiety medications while drinking.

-Research also suggests that blackouts occur most often when blood alcohol content level rises rapidly.
-So if a person drinks on an empty stomach or consumes a lot of alcohol in a short amount of time, their BAC level could increase faster than usual.
-Binge drinking and high-intensity drinking often result in alcohol blackout.
+Blackouts occur most often when blood alcohol content level rises rapidly.
+If a person drinks on an empty stomach or consumes a lot of alcohol in a short amount of time, their BAC level could increase faster than usual.

 Is it Bad to Blackout From Drinking?